Using WAI Material:

 - You do not suggest that W3C or WAI endorses you or your use of the material.

-- You abide by the license terms; most are Creative Commons Attribution 3.0 Unported License.
+- You abide by the license terms; most are Creative Commons Attribution 4.0 International License.

 Finding Which Type of License

-Unless otherwise indicated, all WAI material not covered by another license is published under the W3C Document License, which is usually linked in the document footer as “document use” or “Usage policies apply”.
+Unless otherwise indicated, all WAI material not covered by another license is published under the W3C Document License.

-For material under the Creative Commons License, the footer links to the license, such as: “This work is published and licensed under a Creative Commons Attribution 3.0 Unported License.”
+For material under the Creative Commons License, the footer includes the license, such as: “This work is published and licensed under a Creative Commons Attribution 4.0 International License.”

 Let Us Know